Pyligent/Business-Analytics-Platform/README.md

 ### Feature Engineering

 - Categories in Yelp dataset is very complicated.
 There are always a long text to describe the business' category.
 The reason behind this is that categories are added by business owners.
-So we created a categorial algorithm to simplify the category description and easy to query.
+So we created a categorical feature selection algorithm to simplify the category description and easy to query.
 ![img2](https://github.com/Pyligent/yelp_project/blob/master/pics/cate.png)

 <hr>

 ### Recommendation Algorithm
-- Item-based Collaborative filter algorithm is used as the business recommendation engine
+- Item-based Collaborative Filtering algorithm is used as the business recommendation engine

 ![img3](https://github.com/Pyligent/yelp_project/blob/master/pics/rec.png)